sco0ter/babbler/xmpp-client/src/site/markdown/extensions.md

-# Using extensions
+# Using Extensions
 ---

-## Getting extensions from stanzas
+## Getting Extensions from Stanzas

 Extensions in stanzas can simply be retrieved in the following way: